taeastmo/16BMB_manual/docs/source/operations/item_010_heating.rst

    #.
 'Disable' on the 'Heater Output Control Switch' in the hutch.

-   .. danger:: Do not touch on press at least until turning off the power of heater power supply.
+   .. danger:: Do not touch on press until turning off the power of heater power supply.
       Even after the power off, please take care.
       If you heated more than 1000 °C for more than several hours, press body may be hot.
       Please wait until the press body is cool.